When Police Brutality Causes Injury Or Death And Violates Rights

 Turn To Our Experienced Attorneys For Counsel, Advocacy And Relief

-- Were denied timely medical treatment while in custody
+- Denied timely medical treatment while in custody

-- Were treated differently because of your race, national origin or religion
+- Treated differently because of your race, national origin or religion

 Our attorneys bring their passion for the pursuit of justice to the table for each person who has suffered injustices from police, jail or prison guards, or any public authority.
 On the national stage, our partner, David Henderson, responds to frequent requests from public news media outlets for commentary on high-profile police brutality cases, such as the Derek Chauvin trial after the murder of George Floyd.